Houghton House’s inovative approach to intervention

 Confronting an addict with a suggestion of rehabilitation is usually an emotionally charged and difficult situation for concerned loved ones but the best approach is often the most direct.

-It is important that the family acknowledges that they are not professionals, and that all they are asking is for the identified substance abuser to be assessed by a professional who will be able to evaluate the situation.
-If the psychologist or counsellor agrees that a problem exists, the family has an obligation to not stand by and allow the destructive behaviour patterns continue untreated.
+It is important that the family acknowledges that they are not professionals and that all they are asking is for the identified substance abuser to be assessed by a professional who will be able to evaluate the situation.
+If the psychologist or counsellor agrees that a problem exists, the family has an obligation to not stand by and allow the destructive behaviour patterns to continue untreated.

 Don’t take Excuses